gsbingo17/ddb-to-spanner/README.md

 # DynamoDB to Cloud Spanner Replication

-This script replicates data from a DynamoDB table to a Cloud Spanner table.
+This script replicates data from DynamoDB tables to Cloud Spanner tables.
 It supports two modes of operation:

 - **Migrate:** Performs a one-time migration of data from DynamoDB to Cloud Spanner.
 - **Live:** Sets up a live replication using DynamoDB Streams to continuously synchronize data between the two databases.
 This includes: